 There's limited evidence suggesting allergies directly worsen cancer or its symptoms.
 However, severe allergic reactions can stress the body and may indirectly affect the well-being of a cancer patient.
 Always manage allergies under professional supervision.

 Management includes avoiding known allergens, taking prescribed antihistamines, and undergoing immunotherapy in some cases.
-It's crucial to work closely with both an allergist and oncologist to safely address allergies during cancer treatment.
+It's crucial to work closely with both an allergist and an oncologist to safely address allergies during cancer treatment.

 While dietary needs can vary, cancer patients with allergies should avoid their known triggers.
 Some might benefit from a diet rich in fruits, vegetables, and whole grains, which are anti-inflammatory and help boost the immune system.
 Avoid processed foods and those with high levels of additives, as they can potentially trigger allergic reactions.